What is Human-Centered Design and Why it Matters at Home

 Human-centered Design is a problem solving approach that puts people at the center of the process.
 Designers use this approach to build products, services, experiences, and systems that are meaningful and valuable.

 We often say family is the most important part of our lives.
 Yet when it comes to raising young children and managing home life, many of us fall back on inherited parenting habits or random tips and hacks picked up from social media.
-We let small actions accumulate into habits and then wonder why no one seems to be truly connecting at home.
+We let small actions accumulate into habits and then wonder why no one seems to be truly happy or connecting at home.

 The Double Diamond of Human-centered Design